 7. Court and public records

-Lenders will be looking on your report to see if you’ve had an IVA (individual voluntary arrangement), any CCJs (county court judgements) or been declared bankrupt.
+Lenders will be looking at your credit report to see if you’ve had an IVA (individual voluntary arrangement), any CCJs (County Court Judgements), or have been declared bankrupt.

 We might be stating the obvious but any of the above will have a serious impact on your credit score and will flash a big warning light to lenders that you’ve struggled with money management in the past.